-Each European market has its own unique characteristics: in some countries, budgeting and reimbursement decisions are made by regional authorities while in others these are made at national level.
-Certain countries have separate systems hospital and community care reimbursement, and the amount paid for services can differ even within a country.
-MedTech Europe supports its members in understanding the requirements for obtaining reimbursement.
+Each European healthcare system has its own unique characteristics: in some countries, budgeting and reimbursement decisions are made by regional authorities while in others these are made at national level.
+Certain countries have separate systems for hospital and community care reimbursement, and the amount paid for services can differ even within a country.

 Navigating complex medical technology financing systems is challenging.
 Companies need to know both the decision-making process and how to engage with key stakeholders.
 This requires knowledge of payment and reimbursement systems, local policy environments and how healthcare systems are organised.

-MedTech Europe aims to reduce uncertainty for manufacturers and help them to bring their products to market.
+MedTech Europe aims to reduce uncertainty for manufacturers and to support them to bring their products to market faster.
 Working with members, we aim to prevent:

 - unnecessary delays in access to innovative technologies;

 - slow adoption of new and effective technologies;